go101/immutable-value-proposal/README.md

 * the notation `[]*chan T.fixed` can only mean `([]*chan T).fixed`, whereas `[]*chan (T.fixed)`, `[]*((chan T).fixed)` and `[]((*chan T).fixed)` are all invalid notations.
 * `fixed` is not allowed to appear in type declarations. `type T []int.fixed` is invalid.
-* the respective fixed types of normal no-reference types (including basic types, fucntion types. struct types with only fields of no-reference types, and array types with no-reference element types) are the normal types themselves.
+* the respective fixed types of normal no-reference types (including basic types, fucntion types, struct types with only fields of no-reference types, and array types with no-reference element types) are the normal types themselves.

 A notation `v.fixed` is introduced to convert a value `v` of type `T` to a `T.fixed` value.
-The `.fixed` suffix can only follow R-values (right values).
+The `.fixed` suffix can only follow r-values (right-hand-side values).

 The **basic assignment/binding rules**:
+1. A `final.*` value must be bound a value in its declaration.
+   After the declaration, it can never be assigned any more.
 1. `*.normal` values can be bound/assigned to a `*.normal` value.
-1. **A `final.*` value must be bound a value in its declaration**.
-   After the declaration, it can never be assigned any more.
 1. Values of any genres can be bound/assigned to a `*.fixed` value, including constants, literals, variables, and the new supported values by this proposal.
 1. Generally, `*.fixed` values can't be bound/assigned to a `*.normal` value, with one exception: